Mount Elbrus: Geology

-As Elbrus is located in the Northern Hemisphere, the summer period, the least rigorous, takes place from June to mid-September with an average of 50% of sunny days favorable to the ascent of the summit.
-However, the winds, dominated by westerly air masses, can turn violent and temperatures drop very quickly.
-Above 4000 meters above sea level, even in summer, arctic blizzard conditions with near zero visibility can develop.
-It is not uncommon for the wind to exceed 100 km/h.
-In winter, the temperature can drop below −50° at the top, but in the valleys hot, dry downdrafts can cause heavy snowfall.
-At low altitudes, the average precipitation is 500 mm and can reach 1000 mm in some years, while above 2000 meters it can exceed 1500 mm.

 Eruptive history

 Mount Elbrus was formed more than 2.5 million years ago.
 The volcano is currently considered dormant.
 Elbrus was active in the Holocene, and according to the Global Volcanism Program, the last eruption took place about AD 50.
 Evidence of recent volcanism includes several lava flows on the mountain, which look fresh, and roughly 260 km2 of volcanic debris.
 The longest flow extends 24 km down the northeast summit, indicative of a large eruption.
 There are other signs of activity on the volcano, including solfataric activity and hot springs.
 The western summit has a well-preserved volcanic crater about 250 m in diameter.